Best Paralegal Schools in Rhode Island

 If you want to work in law without becoming a lawyer, becoming a paralegal is one of the fastest ways to start.
 In Rhode Island, you’ll find solid training options that prepare you for work in law offices, corporations, and government agencies.

 The most important thing is to choose an accredited program that teaches both legal theory and practical skills.
-That way, you'll be job-ready when you graduate.
+That way, you’ll graduate with foundational skills to pursue paralegal roles; employment is not guaranteed.

 Rhode Island does not require paralegals to hold a state license.
 But most employers expect candidates to complete a certificate or associate degree in paralegal studies from an accredited school.
 Some paralegals also have a bachelor’s degree in another field with a paralegal certificate on top.